kulvait/KCT_doc/pages/den-format.md

 <img src="/images/DENEXT_header2.svg"/>

+> Note that when converting DEN files into the numpy arrays, then for 5D file DEN.shape=(dim_5, dim_4, dim_3, dim_2, dim_1) and the dim_5 will correspond to the axis0.
+This way however from 3D DEN file we get particular frame with dim_3 index k just by using DEN[k] in numpy.
+Still keep in mind that numpy index convention might also be contraintuitive.

 Supported element types and byte sizes are listed in the following Java code from DEN file opener, where the element type ids are in comments:

 ```java